Curate

 -Thelma Golden

-Hasaan A. Kirkland, MFA. -Curating education, art, and culture.
+Dr. Hasaan A. Kirkland, PH.D., MFA. -Curating education, art, and culture.

-Curator (Director)[Exhibition Development, Exhibition Scheduling, Gallery Designer, Art installation/deinstallation, Staff Management]
+Curator (Director, Manager, Designer)[Exhibition Development, Exhibition Scheduling, Gallery Designer, Art installation/deinstallation, Staff Management]

-With an affection for the history of the Harlem Renaissance, that Black Arts Movement, and contemporary popular culture, Kirkland’s experience as a Curator, (Director, and Manager of artwork, gifted assets, student artists, faculty exhibitions, accession and deaccession of work, fine art and framing repair, art installation and deinstallation), educator, and visual artist, has delivered to him the opportunity to continue his curatorial and gallery design work in Seattle, WA at the Northwest African American Museum (NAAM) as the Executive Curator.
-During his time with the NAAM, Kirkland maintained his curatorial and creative ability as the CEO of his own art business, Kairos Industry (EAC) LLC.
+With an affection for the history of the Harlem Renaissance, that Black Arts Movement, and contemporary popular culture, Dr. Kirkland’s experience as a Curator, (Director, and Manager of artwork, gifted assets, student artists, faculty exhibitions, accession and deaccession of work, fine art and framing repair, art installation and deinstallation), educator, and visual artist, has delivered to him the opportunity to continue his curatorial and gallery design work in Seattle, WA at the Northwest African American Museum (NAAM), Wonder of Women Gallery, Onyx Gallery, Das Schaufenster Gallery, Museum of History and Industry (MOHAI), as the Executive Curator.

-Understanding the relationship between visual content, community engagement, storytelling, history, popular culture, and having a keen eye for gallery design, all contributes to a creative economy through education, art, and culture, each has helped to contribute to his life, his voice, and his career.
+Dr. Kirkland maintains his curatorial and creative abilities, as well as his roles as a higher administrator and educator, in addition to serving as the CEO of his own art and culture business, Kairos Industry (Education, Art, & Culture) LLC.
+Understanding the relationship between visual content, community engagement, storytelling, history, popular culture, and having a keen eye for gallery design all contribute to his perspective on the creative economy through the lens of education, art, and culture.
+Each of these elements has helped shape his life, voice, and career.

 Curatorial Responsibilities